gesina/gesina.github.io/index.md

 This research journey started with my [doctoral thesis][thesis] on safety assurance of automotive DNN-based perception, advised at the [University of Bamberg][cogsys] by [Prof. Dr. Ute Schmid][schmid], and located and funded at the [Continental AG][conti].
 One of the favorite projects I worked in regarding this is [KI-Absicherung](https://ki-absicherung.vdali.de/).
 Since Jan 1, 2024, I am postdoc in the group for Hybrid AI at the Institute for Software Engineering and Programming, [University of Lübeck][uniluebeck], lecturing the courses *Foundations of Machine Learning and Data Science* (M.Sc.
 Artificial Intelligence) and *Einführung in Web und Data Science* (B.Sc.
 Computer Science).
-In Sep 2024 funding started for my own research group [chAI][chAI] on neuro-symbolic integration for self-verifying and correctable AI.
+In Sep 2024 funding started for my own research group [chAI][chai] on neuro-symbolic integration for self-verifying and correctable AI.
 For more details, check out my [cv]({% link currvitae.md %}).

 Besides via my publications you can find me under water or hear me online: check out the [interests]({% link interests.md %}) tab.